This post is in continuance to the previous post on DHCP fundamentals

 - Data Link Layer broadcast.

-DHCP client sends out a DHCP Discover message to find out the DHCP client.
+DHCP client sends out a DHCP Discover message to find out the DHCP server.
 DHCP discover message is a layer 2 broadcast as well as layer 3 broadcast.

 Fields in DHCP Discover Message:

 Hence from the above fields it is clear DHCP Discover message is a Network Layer and Data Link Layer Broadcast.

 DHCP server receives the DHCP discover message from client and sends back the DHCP offer message with field information as below:

 Hence from above field it is clear that DHCP offer message is a layer 2 unicast but still as layer 3 broadcast.